 4. Embrace diversity and inclusion

 Recognize each employee's unique backgrounds and identities, making them feel truly valued and accepted.
-Fostering a sense of belonging strengthens the connection among employees.
+Fostering a sense of belonging strengthens connection at work among employees.
 According to research by McKinsey & Company, organizations with diverse and inclusive cultures outperform their competitors by 21% in profitability.

 Diverse teams are better equipped to innovate and solve complex problems as they bring various perspectives.
-Additionally, a workplace with robust DEI practices attracts and retains top talent.
+Additionally, a connected workplace with robust DEI practices and DEI initiatives attracts and retains top talent.

 Here are practical steps to cultivate DEI (diversity, equality, and inclusion) in the organizational culture: